jzfai/low-code-platform/README.md

-# vue3-admin-ts
+# low-code-generator

-the typescript version of  vue3 admin template
+the low code generator of  vue3-admin-xx  micro-service-single

 suggestion the Node.js >= 16.0.0。